MolBIFFM/diana/README.md

     }
 ]
 ```
-A list of input gene accessions.
+A list of input gene or protein accessions.

 ```json
 [